Satinath84/ghp_r14853002/README.md

 - RStudio

 ## External Packages
-- readr
+- readr Used to import the CSV dataset.
-- dplyr
+- dplyr Used for data filtering and summarization.

 ## Data Source
 Open dengue dataset from Taiwan CDC.

 ## Analysis Method
-The dataset was imported into R using `read.csv()`.
-The total number of dengue cases reported in 2023 was calculated using the `sum()` function.
+The dataset was imported into R using the read_csv() function from the readr package.
+The dplyr package was used to filter records for the year 2023 and calculate the total number of dengue cases by summing the values in the case_number variable.

 ## R Code